Hawaii law enforcement ask lawmakers for staff and money to crack down on illegal fireworks

 Lowe told lawmakers his department’s contribution to the task force consists of two officers whose main job is handling narcotics enforcement.
 Whenever an operation is planned, the task force must pull personnel from the Honolulu Police Department, attorney general’s office and other agencies.

-He explained how after a seizure of 30,0000 pounds of fireworks, for example, officers must unload a shipping container holding the contraband, prepare an inventory list, reload the explosives into a container and then transport it to storage.
+He explained how after a seizure of 30,000 pounds (13,600 kilograms) of fireworks, for example, officers must unload a shipping container holding the contraband, prepare an inventory list, reload the explosives into a container and then transport it to storage.
 Only then do they track down who bought and sold the shipment and determine whether they are able to prosecute the case.

 The eight positions requested for the proposed Explosives Enforcement Section include six investigators, one of whom will be an administrator, and two clerks.

-Lowe said the department also needs a laboratory where it can analyze seized explosives.
+About $2 million of the initial startup cost would be for the laboratory, where investigators can analyze seized explosives.
 Currently, Honolulu police have the only forensics lab in Hawaii certified to analyze fireworks composition and Lowe said it is already overwhelmed.

 The department will need to lease space, obtain equipment and hire a criminalist or someone to analyze evidence for the lab, Lowe said.
 Investigators will need safety equipment and vehicles.
 The department will need storage space.